The resolution quiver of Nakayama algebras which are minimal Auslander-Gorenstein: Syzygy filtered algebra

-There is an integer $r$ such that $\varepsilon^{r}(A)$ is a selfinjective Nakayama algebra.
-Then $\chi(\varepsilon^r{A})$ is equal to the number of isoclasses of simple $A$-modules of even projective dimension.
-This gives an alternative proof of Madsen's criterion \cite{Mad05}, which states that a Nakayama algebra has finite global dimension if and only if it has a simple module of even projective dimension.
+For any $i\geq 1$, the rank of $\varepsilon^i(A)$ is no more than the rank of $\varepsilon^{i-1}(A)$.
+There is an integer $m$ such that $\varepsilon^{m}(A)$ is selfinjective.
+Then $\chi(\varepsilon^{m}{A})$ is equal to the number of isoclasses of simple $A$-modules of even projective dimension.
+This gives an alternative proof of Madsen's criterion \cite{Mad05}, which states that a Nakayama algebra $A$ has finite global dimension if and only if there is a simple $A$-module of even projective dimension.

-The projective objects in $\scF$ are precisely the projective $A$-modules which are contained in $\scF$.
-However, the injective objects in $\scF$ are more complicated.

-Following \cite{MRG20}, the defect $\defect A$ of an algebra $A$ is the number of isoclasses of indecomposable injective non-projective $A$-modules.
-If $A$ is a Nakayama algebra, then $\defect A$ is equal to the number of red vertices in its resolution quiver.
+Following \cite{MMG20}, the defect $\defect A$ of an algebra $A$ is the number of isoclasses of indecomposable injective non-projective $A$-modules.
+If $A$ is a Nakayama algebra, the defect of $A$ is equal to the number of red vertices in the resolution quiver of $A$.
 By \eqref{eq:delta} we have following.